NREL/WETOStack/docs/best_practices.md

 The maintenance component of sustainability deals with ensuring that, even with no changes internally, the software can continue to function with changes that happen externally.
 This can involve updates to the software to support new operating systems, virtual machines, runtime environments, and hardware components.
-A recent example is the introduction of Apple computers with Arm-based CPU's rather than the canonical x86 architecture.
-This change prompted a slew of upgrades to the entire ecosystem of software from compilers and interpreters to debuggers and profilers.
+A recent example is the introduction of Apple computers with Arm-based CPU's rather than the canonical Intel x86 architecture.
+This change resulted in unusable ecosystems of software including compilers, interpreters, debuggers, and profilers that required upgrades to support the new systems.

 The extension component ensures that developers who work to add new features and improvements are able to determine whether their change had the intended effect and no side effects.